pateketrueke/spent/README.md

 Filtering can be done through `--since` and `--until` keywords, e.g.

+- `this week` would take the initial week-day
 - `last week` equals to `1 week ago`
 - `yesterday` equals to `1 day ago`
 - `tomorrow` equals to `next day`